bloom-works/organ-donation-reform/09_tissues.md

   of Allosource, a large tissue processing company.
 These OPOs own stakes in Allosource ranging from $8 million to $26.4 million.[^63]<sup>,</sup>[^64]

-- Executives from Midwest Transplant Network and New Jersey Sharing Network sit on the board of MTF Biologics, another large tissue processing company.[^65]
+- Executives from Midwest Transplant Network, LifeShare of Oklahoma and New Jersey Sharing Network sit on the board of MTF Biologics, another large tissue processing company.[^65]

 - LifeNet Virginia operates seven subsidiaries, five of which are focused on tissue procurement and processing.[^66]